firefly-iii/docs/docs/docs/data-importer/installation/self-hosted.md

 ## Reverse proxies

-To run the data importer behind a reverse proxy, make sure you set the `TRUSTED_PROXIES` environment variable to either `*` or the IP address of your reverse proxy.
+To run the data importer behind a reverse proxy, set the `TRUSTED_PROXIES` environment variable to either `*` or the IP address of your reverse proxy.

 ### TLS